stanley-fork/ragit/docs/config.md

 // max_titles: 32,
 // max_summaries: 10,
 // max_retrieval: 3,
+// enable_ii: true,
 struct QueryConfig {
-    // if there are more than this amount of chunks, it runs tf-idf to select chunks
+    /// If there are more than this amount of chunks, it runs tf-idf to select chunks.
     max_titles: usize,

-    // if there are more than this amount of chunks, it runs `rerank_title` prompt to select chunks
+    /// If there are more than this amount of chunks, it runs `rerank_title` prompt to select chunks.
     max_summaries: usize,

-    // if there are more than this amount of chunks, it runs `rerank_summary` prompt to select chunks
+    /// If there are more than this amount of chunks, it runs `rerank_summary` prompt to select chunks.
     max_retrieval: usize,

+    /// If it's enabled, it uses an inverted index when running tf-idf search.
+    /// It doesn't automatically build an inverted index when it's missing.
+You
+    /// have to run `rag ii build` manually to build the index.
+    enable_ii: bool,
 }

 // default values